MarkhamLee/computer-vision-demo-reel/rockchip3588_npu_yolov8/README.md

 ## YOLOv8 Object Detection on the NPU of a Rockchip 3588 System on Chip (SOC)

 Relatively simple starter implementation/example of using the NPU of a Rockchip 3588 to accelerate YOLOv8.
-Plan is to optimize the code a bit more for speed and then add some tracking and counting features, given how you have to implement YOLOv8 via Rockchip's RKNN format the built in tracking and counting features of YOLO aren't available so I'll have to either *"build a bridge"* to said features, rebuild them myself or some combination of both.
+Plan is to optimize the code a bit more for speed and then add some tracking and counting features.
+Implementing YOLOv8 via Rockchip's RKNN format removes the model's built in tracking and counting features,so I'll have to either *"build a bridge"* to said features, rebuild them myself or some combination of both.

 ### Performance
-* If you just look at inferencing, it's about 35-40 FPS for a 640 x 360 image, however, to run YOLO models on this NPU requires you to remove some items from the original neural network (around generating predictions, probabilities and the like) and move them to the CPU, which adds another 20ms.
-Meaning: the real FPS is around 20, goal is to figure out how to slice down a bit.
+* If you just look at inferencing, it's about 35-40 FPS for a 640 x 360 image, however, to run YOLO models on this NPU requires you to remove some items from the original neural network (generating predictions, probabilities and the like) and move them to the CPU, which adds another 20ms of processing time.
+However, since these two processes largely happen in parallel the FPS on screen is driven by the inferencing latency, so the onscreen appearence is fairly smooth save for occasional hiccups when one process is waiting for the other.
-* It's worth noting that if you skip the post processing steps the FPS jumps to close to 50, so reducing the amount compute needed for post processing will speed this up tremendously.
+* It's worth noting that if you skip the post processing steps the FPS jumps to close to 50, which means that despite things happening in parallel the compute load from post processing does slow things down overall.
+When you run the entire process end to end CPU uitlization is close to 100%, but when just run the NPU portion CPU  load rarely goes higher than 10%.
+I.e., making the post processing more efficient should boost the FPS significantly.

-### Setup
+### Setup & Technical Details

+I used the desktop version of [Joshua Riek's Ubuntu 22.04 distro](https://github.com/Joshua-Riek/ubuntu-rockchip) for Rockchip 3588 devices the operating system, as it delivers better performance than anything else I've tried.

-To run this yourself you need to run the main tool on an x86 machine to run the conversion tool and then run the "Toolkit lite" on your Rockchip 3588 device.
+To run the models on the NPU, you'll need to run the conversion tool (RKNN Toolkit 2) on an x86 machine to run the conversion tool and then use "RKNN Toolkit Lite" to run the models on your Rockchip 3588 device.
 Suggested approach:

 1) [Clone the RKNN-Toolkit2 repo](https://github.com/airockchip/rknn-toolkit2) on the x86 machine you'll use for converting the models AND on your RK3588 device.
 Make sure it's the most recent repo as they have another with an identical name that is no longer supported.
 2) Once you've cloned the repo, you'll need to go to this [folder](https://github.com/airockchip/rknn-toolkit2/tree/master/rknn-toolkit2/packages) and do two things (note: there is a C++ option too, but I haven't tried it yet)